Virginia Wade

 Wade was the most recent British tennis player to win a major singles tournament until Andy Murray won the 2012 US Open, and was the most recent British woman to have won a major singles title until Emma Raducanu won the 2021 US Open.
-After retiring from competitive tennis, she coached for four years, and has also worked as a tennis commentator and game analyst for the BBC and Eurosport and CBS in the U.S.
+After retiring from competitive tennis, she coached for four years, and has also worked as a tennis commentator and game analyst for the BBC and Eurosport, and (in the US) for CBS.

 Early life

 Wade was born in Bournemouth, England, UK, on 10 July 1945.
 Her father was the archdeacon of Durban.

 At one year old, Wade moved to South Africa with her parents.
 There, she learned how to play tennis.
-When she was fifteen, the family moved back to England and she went to Tunbridge Wells Girls' Grammar School and Talbot Heath School, Bournemouth.
-In 1961, she was in the tennis team of Wimbledon County Girls' Grammar School.
-She went on to study mathematics and physics at the University of Sussex, graduating in 1966.
+When she was aged 15, the family moved back to England, and she went to Tunbridge Wells Girls' Grammar School and Talbot Heath School, Bournemouth.
+In 1961, she was on the tennis team of Wimbledon County Girls' Grammar School.
+She studied mathematics and physics at the University of Sussex, graduating in 1966.